The 2021 Nova Scotia Culinary Bucket List

 9. Enjoy a traditional lobster supper

 If you’ve never had a traditional lobster supper before, it’s time to get cracking!
 Try suppers from Shore Club Lobster Suppers, Capt.
 Kat’s Lobster Shack, or Hall’s Harbour Lobster Pound where you can personally pick out your own lobster, giving you a true taste of the Atlantic.
-If you’re looking to put on your chefs hat and prepare your own lobster, order it fresh from Clearwater Seafoods, Fishermen’s Market, Evan’s Fresh Seafoods, or Afishionado Fishmongers.
+If you’re looking to put on your chefs hat and prepare your own lobster, order it fresh from Clearwater Seafoods, Fisherman’s Market, Evan’s Fresh Seafoods, or Afishionado Fishmongers.

 10. Visit a restaurant in every region of the province